redhat-openstack/openstack-puppet-modules/README.md

 #### DataStax Enterprise

-The following manifest works on CentOS 7 to install DSE Cassandra 4.7.0:
+After configuring the relevant repositories elsewhere in the manifest, the following snippet works on CentOS 7 to install DSE Cassandra 4.7.0:

 ```puppet
 class { 'cassandra':